compute-io/tversky-index/README.md

-tversky-index
+Tversky Index
 ===
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependencies][dependencies-image]][dependencies-url]

-> calculate the Tversky similarity measure between two sets or two strings
+> Computes the [Tversky index](http://en.wikipedia.org/wiki/Tversky_index) between two sequences.

+The [Tversky index](http://en.wikipedia.org/wiki/Tversky_index) is an asymmetric similarity measure between two sets, one defined the *prototype* and the other the *variant*.
+The measure has two tuning parameters: `alpha` and `beta`, which correspond to weights associated with the prototype and variant, respectively.
+For `alpha = beta = 1`, the index is equal to the [Tanimoto coefficient](http://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_coefficient_.28extended_Jaccard_coefficient.29).
+For `alpha = beta = 0.5`, the index is equal to [Dice's coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).

 ## Installation